FAQ

 Are gift certificates for classes at ICP available?

 No. We do not offer gift certificates for classes.
-If you are interested in purchasing a class as a gift, please contact the Education Office.
+If you are interested in purchasing a photography class as a gift, please contact the Education Office.

 Where can I find out if my class is cancelled due to inclement weather?